novakov-alexey/novakov-alexey.github.io/content/flink-model-formats/index.md

 This allows us to train ML algorithms in any language/platform we want, including Python.
 One important point to think in advance is the feature extraction.
 Architects should decide how to implement feature extraction logic once and reuse it everywhere: training and inference.
-Embedding ML models inside the Flink job allows us to avoid any network latency in case ML model would be served as a service via HTTP/RPC API.
+Embedding ML models inside the Flink job allows us to avoid any network latency comparing with alternative approach when an ML model is served as a service via HTTP/RPC API.